kspoojith/multi-source-rag/README.md

 ---

-## 🙏 Credits
+## 📧 Support

-Built with:
-- FastAPI
-- Ollama
-- Sentence-Transformers
-- DuckDuckGo Search
-- FAISS
+For issues, questions, or contributions:
+- Check the [Troubleshooting](#-troubleshooting) section above
+- Review backend logs for errors
+- Enable Debug Mode in Streamlit to see full responses
+- See [DEPLOY.md](DEPLOY.md) for deployment help
+- Check available Groq models: `python list_groq_models.py`

 ---

-## 📞 Support

-**Need help?**
-- Check `PRODUCTION.md` for deployment guide
-- Check `CPU_OPTIMIZATION.md` for performance tuning
-- Check logs for detailed error messages

-**Upgrading from v1?**
-- Old code backed up in `backend/app_old_backup.py`
-- No migration needed - just start using v2!

----
+**Built with ❤️ for multilingual AI accessibility**

 **TL;DR:** Web-only RAG system that answers ANY question using real-time search.
 Works with code-mixed Indian languages.
-Production-ready with caching.
-No file management needed. 🚀
+Production-ready with caching and cloud deployment.
+Free tier available with Groq API. 🚀